gardener/gardener/docs/development/dependencies.md

 ## Import Restrictions

-We want to make sure, that other projects can depend on this repository's "exported" packages without pulling in the entire repository (including "non-exported" packages) or a high number of other unwanted dependencies.
+We want to make sure that other projects can depend on this repository's "exported" packages without pulling in the entire repository (including "non-exported" packages) or a high number of other unwanted dependencies.
 Hence, we have to be careful when adding new imports or references between our packages.

 > ℹ️ General rule of thumb: the mentioned "exported" packages should be as self-contained as possible and depend on as few other packages in the repository and other projects as possible.